Anxiety / Panic Attacks

 What causes GAD?

-The exact cause of GAD is not fully known, but a number of factors including genetics, brain chemistry and environmental stresses appear to contribute to its development and severity.
+The exact cause of the anxiety disorder GAD is not fully known, but a number of factors including genetics, brain chemistry and environmental stresses appear to contribute to its development and severity.
+The good news is that can find anxiety treatment in Salt Lake City and Murray UT.

 Genetics: Some research suggests that family history plays a part in increasing the likelihood that a person will develop GAD.
 This means that the tendency to develop GAD may be passed on in families.

 Brain Chemistry: GAD has been associated with abnormal levels of certain neurotransmitters in the brain.
 Neurotransmitters are special chemical messengers that help move information from nerve cell to nerve cell.
 If neurotransmitters are out of balance, messages cannot get through the brain properly.
-This can alter the way the brain reacts in certain situations, leading to anxiety.
+This can alter the way the brain reacts in certain situations, leading to anxiety disorders in Salt Lake City UT.

 How Common is GAD?